The Sempergeist Institute

 The Sempergeist Institute is a nonprofit research and practice center dedicated to healing and meaning-making through art, storytelling, and narrative exploration.

-Founded by Dr. Dennis Stevens, veteran, visual artist, and author of Sacred Descent of the Warrior, the Sempergeist Institute partners with veterans, educators, Veteran Service Organizations (VSOs), and the Veterans Administration to pilot programs, evaluate outcomes, and develop evidence-based tools that foster resilience, belonging, and growth within the veteran community.
+Founded by Dr. Dennis Stevens, veteran, visual artist, and author of Sacred Descent of the Warrior, the Institute collaborates with veterans, educators, Veteran Service Organizations (VSOs), and the Veterans Administration to pilot programs, evaluate outcomes, and develop evidence-based tools that foster resilience, belonging, and growth within the veteran community.

-Its flagship initiative, Warrior’s Return, is an evidence-based, digital storytelling platform currently piloting with a leading Veteran Service Organization (VSO); it's purpose is to help veterans process, reconstruct their narrative, tell their stories and reconnect with a community of peers.
+Its flagship initiative, Warrior’s Return, is a digital storytelling platform now in pilot with a leading VSO.
+The platform helps veterans process and reconstruct their narratives, share their stories, and reconnect with peers.

 The Sempergeist Institute (operating as Conway Cultural Development Corporation, EIN: 47-5065116) is a 501(c)(3) nonprofit organization.
 Contributions are tax-deductible to the extent allowable by law.